benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L2C.png)

-- Directly right of the aggregator: a yellow/aggregated/blue/logical/red entity, or a quantifier
+- Directly right of the aggregator: an entity (yellow/aggregated/blue/logical/red) or a quantifier

 _**Q71:** Any phone that made more than 10 calls (cumulatively)_